 Generate Your Michigan Small Claims Forms

-Answer a few plain-English questions and SmallClaimsHelper drafts your completed claim and a judge script for Michigan — ready to review and file for $19.
+A few plain-English questions is all it takes: SmallClaimsHelper drafts your Michigan claim plus a judge script, ready to review and file for $19.